stratus-meridian/apigee-kickstart-drupal8-drops/web/modules/contrib/apigee_edge/README.md

 considered to be in development.
 Experimental modules are included in the "Apigee (Experimental)" package on the "Extend" page of a Drupal site (/admin/modules).

+## Support for Apigee Hybrid Cloud: Alpha Release

+Support for [Apigee hybrid API](https://docs.apigee.com/hybrid/reference-overview) has been added but is considered to be an alpha.
+If you run into any problems, add an issue to our [GitHub issue queue](https://github.com/apigee/apigee-edge-drupal/issues).
+Please note that Team APIs and Monetization APIs are not currently supported on Apigee hybrid.

 ## Requirements

 * The Apigee Edge module requires **Drupal 8.7.x** or higher and PHP 7.1 or higher.